richmahn/en_tn/rom/front/intro.md

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "Romans."
 Or they may choose a clearer title, such as "Paul's Letter to the Church in Rome," or "A Letter to the Christians in Rome."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote the Book of Romans? ####

-Paul from the city of Tarsus was the author.
-He had been known as Saul in his early life.
-Before becoming a Christian, Paul was a Pharisee.
-He persecuted Christians.
-After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

-He probably wrote this letter while he was staying in the city of Corinth in Greece during his third trip through the Roman Empire.

 ## Part 2: Important Religious and Cultural Concepts ##